thegr8ivan/Cuddle-cup-cafe/README.md

 Visit our website [https://cuddlecupcoffee.com] to explore our menu, place an order, and experience coffee like never before.

-*[Coffee House Name]* - Because great coffee is more than just a drink, it’s a moment to cherish.
+*[Cuddle Cup Coffee]* - Because great coffee is more than just a drink, it’s a moment to cherish.

 ---